 Located upstairs, inside the Paso Robles Inn, is the historic Cattlemen's Lounge.
 Come up and enjoy some local flavor and historic culture.
-Featuring a full bar, a happy hour Monday through Friday from 3:00 pm - 6:00 pm, live entertainment on the weekends, and four television screens.
+Featuring a full bar, a happy hour Monday through Friday from 4:00 pm - 6:00 pm, and four television screens.

-Take a step back in time and indulge in the history of the Inn over a signature cocktail, created by our very own mixologist, Danielle Zeidler.
+Take a step back in time and indulge in the history of the Inn over a signature cocktail

 Our signature drinks are all based on the history of the Inn.
 With names like Barbary Coast, Marilyn's Kiss, and The Dirty James, each one comes with its own recipe and story.
 Our mixologist developed these drinks that would help tell the story of the Inn's rich history.
 It's just one more way to share the stories of some of the characters that have played a role in making this hotel historic over the years.

 One of the featured drinks is The Dirty James.
 It features vodka along with local distillery RE:FINED gin with olive juice shaken and served in a chilled martini glass with a bleu cheese stuffed olive garnish.
 The menu cautions, "Careful, it can rob you of your sense!'
 The menu tells the history of the drink: